Job Archives

 Job Features

-Posted 5 days ago
+Posted 3 weeks ago

 Transitional Services for New York, Inc., not-for profit, is a comprehensive, community-based mental health organization located in New York City.
 We provide a continuum of rehabilitative services to enrich the lives of those recovering from mental illness and facilitate their transition to increased levels of independence.
 Transitional Services for New York, Inc. envisions broadening its rehabilitative services and becoming a regional social service provider.
 Transitional Services for New York Staff will deliver effective programs with compassion, integrity, and professionalism.
 We expect all staff to put our clients’ needs first while respecting ourselves and each other as we provide hope to those who participate in our programs.